 Anxiety symptoms commonly reported by clients in counselling.

 Hyperventilating, shortness of breath, palpitations, muscle tension, nausea, butterflies, increased trips to the toilet, headaches, eye strain, tinnitus, dry mouth, sweating, shaking, restless energy (adrenaline), twitches, dizziness, and too little or too much sleep.

 Worry, feelings of unease, over thinking, catastrophising, obsessive thinking, black and White/all or nothing thinking, perfectionist, overwhelming emotions, low self-esteem, fear of being judged, a harsh self critic, feeling emotionally younger, difficulty concentrating, poor short term memory, indecisive, feeling out of control and too many thoughts at once.

-Avoidance, checking, over researching symptoms, seeking reassurance, self medicating, restlessness, attempts to control environment.
+Avoidance, checking, over researching symptoms, seeking reassurance, self-medicating, restlessness, attempts to control the environment.

-To book an appointment for anxiety counselling in Tunbridge Wells, Rochester, Liverpool Street or Harley Street, please contact Harley Street Counselling and Training. .
+To book a private appointment for anxiety counselling in Tunbridge Wells, London or online, please contact Harley Street Counselling and Training. .

 Counselling can be supportive during a difficult and painful time.
 The loss of a loved one can have a big impact on us.
 From numbness to a range of emotions, feeling bereft of someone close to us can affect us in many ways.